Joanna Jacobson, Managing Partner

 Joanna Jacobson is the founder and Managing Partner of Strategic Grant Partners.
 Previous to this, Ms. Jacobson’s career was in private industry where she held senior management and marketing positions in turnaround businesses including the President of the Keds Corporation and SVP Marketing and Product Development at Converse Corporation.
 Earlier in her career, she worked at Colgate-Palmolive as Product Manager of the US Toothpaste business and for Worldwide New Product Development.
 She has also taught at the Harvard Business School and was a partner in Core Strategy Group, a marketing strategy consultancy.

 Joanna earned her Bachelor’s degree from the University of Pennsylvania and a Master of Business Administration at Harvard University.
-She serves on the boards of the David Project, HBS Social Enterprise Initiative (SEI) and Youth Villages, is Co-Chair of the Boston Teacher Residency (BTR) and is the Chair of Urban Teacher Residency United (UTRU).
+She serves on the boards of Youth Villages, Edward Brooke Charter Management, The Boston Plan for Excellence, HBS Social Enterprise Initiative, is the Board Chair of Youth Villages MA and sits on the Advisory Board of EdLabs.

 Katie Rae holds a Bachelor’s degree in Political Science from Davidson College.